openlawlibrary/taf/docs/architecture.md

 #### `docs/testing`

 A guide for creating test data.
-This section will be deprecated soon as we are looking to programmatically generate test data in our test setup.
+We are moving away from manually creating git repositories for test fixtures.
+This section will be deprecated soon as we programmatically generate test data in our test setup.

 #### `docs/updater`